SonaliSinha20/Calibration-System-2.0/README.md

-Contains a Calibration System which recognizes faces using opencv and finds the face with most priority in case of multipe face detection.
-It calclates the calibration percentage and suggests to recalibrate the camera based on these calculations.
+Contains a Calibration System which recognizes faces using opencv and finds the face with most priority in case of multiple face detection.
+It calculates the calibration percentage and suggests to recalibrate the camera based on these calculations.